waleyinka/cowjacket_dbt/README.md

 ### Purpose

-The intermediate layer centralizes relational complexity and grain decisions.
+The intermediate layer centralizes **relational complexity and grain decisions**.

 Rather than repeating complex joins across marts, relationships are resolved once and reused.